The World Economic Forum has been taking place this week in Davos, Switzerland.

 It is difficult not to feel positive in Davos , and it is no surprise to us that this tiny and very beautiful Swiss village high in the Alps has managed to retain the Word Economic Forum year after year.
 Hotels are superb – especially the Meierhof that we use for our summer and winter holidays.
 In fact, Mr and Mrs Clare told us in 2008, ‘The Hotel Meierhof gave us probably the best experience we have ever had – we received nothing but excellent, caring service, and the meals were something to look forward to every day’.

 Add to this you are surrounded by magnificent scenery, where the walking and skiing routes are just blissful.
-You can learn more about our Davos holidays in summer and winter in these links.

 “Nobody can earn a million dollars honestly”.